RockefellerArchiveCenter/processing-manual/mkdocs/docs/processing.md

 #### Step 35 - Finalize Front Matter Notes

--   Update or confirm final calculations for the Date and Extent elements, and compose final Scope and Content note. [(See Pages 11-12)](#additional-required-collection-level-elements).
+-   Update or confirm final calculations for the Date and Extent elements, and compose final Scope and Content note. [(See Additional Required Collection Level Elements)](#additional-required-collection-level-elements).

 -   The final Extent calculations should include a natural language Container Summary statement describing the number and type of